 About Ann Varley

-I live in the Northern California wine country with my wonderful husband of 35 years.
+I live in the Northern California wine country with my husband.
 From here we are within a couple of hours drive in any direction to the ocean, the mountains, the redwoods, or the desert, so my photo interests are in the nature/landscape category.
 We have two grown children and someday I'd like to photograph our grandkids ... but not quite yet!

 The amazing community of photographers here at Betterphoto.com always inspires me!
 A seldom-contained imagination-machine which continues to conjure the most creative expressions of our human existence.